oconnoat/human/README.md

 funding comes from industry engagements, and we have an engineering team to build proof of concept systems, and to support the commercial application of research.

+## 13

+I like to talk about it being the sweet spot of collaboration.
+The idea is to automate the things that are hard for humans but easy for computers, while helping to find the things that are hard for computers, or hard for both.
+Computers can help by speeding things up, by repeating things lots of times, and more.

 ## 20